 What if I decide to change my major after being admitted?

-If you wish to change majors before Orientation, you should notify the Office of Admissions through the Orientation enrollment form.
-If you have not notified Admissions and the Advising and Testing Center before your testing date, you will be tested using the tests required by your original major.
-If you decide to change majors after enrolling for Orientation, but before attending Orientation, please notify the Office of Admissions at email@example.com.
-(After Orientation, we may need to modify your schedule.)
+If you wish to change majors before orientation, you should notify the Office of Admissions through the orientation enrollment form.
+If you have not notified Admissions before your testing date, you will be tested using the tests required by your original major.
+If you decide to change majors after enrolling for orientation, but before attending orientation, please notify the Office of Admissions at email@example.com.
+(After orientation, we may need to modify your schedule.)

 What if my address or phone number have changed?

-When calling or writing the Office of New Student Orientation, what information should I have on hand?
+When contacting the Office of New Student Orientation, what information should I have on hand?

-Please supply your name and ID number (included in your Orientation invitation letter).
-Please note that office hours for orientation questions are 8:00 a.m. to 4:00 p.m., Monday through Friday.
+The Office of New Student Orientation is currently working remotely.
+Please email firstname.lastname@example.org if you have any inquiries.
+Please supply your name and ID number (included in your orientation invitation letter), and admission type (transfer, freshman).
+Please note that office hours for orientation questions are 8:00 a.m. to 4:00 p.m.
+Monday through Friday.